M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-20-FCN-texture-synthesis-part-2.md

 > The goal of texture synthesis is to learn from a given example image a generating process, which allows to create many images with similar properties.

 In this project I develop and evaluate a novel texture extraction method that is **image-learning-based**, meaning we optimize (learn) the pixel values of an image directly by iteratively applying gradients to the image.
-This procedure is in the same spirit as convolutional filter visualization and neural style transfer.
+My procedure is in the same spirit as convolutional filter visualization, neural style transfer, or DeepDream.

 I ask whether a novel texture descriptor based on **global average pooling** across all convolutional channels can capture qualitative features of the texture in a target image.
-I also ask how the original data that the convolutional network was trained on affect the textures that can be generated.
+I also ask how the original data that the network was trained on affect the textures that can be generated.
 {: .notice--warning}

 # Brief Methods
 There are two main steps in the pipeline.
 The first involves training a fully convolutional network (FCN), that is set up like an autoencoder, to take input texture images and reconstruct them.
+This forces the network to learn meaningful feature detectors (i.e. convolutional filters) that can later be used to represent the texture of a new image (that I call the "target" image).

-The second step is to run the algorithm that learns a new image $$Z$$.
+The second step is to run the algorithm that, starting from an initial condition of noise, learns a new image $$Z$$.
 The texture of the learned image $$Z$$ is intended to match that of a target image $$A$$.
-The learned image is initialized as noise and iteratively updated in such a way that its texture descriptor (called the "global average pooling (GAP) vector" $$z$$) approaches that of the target image's texture descriptor $$a$$.
-The GAP vectors are computed by sending an image through the FCN and individually pooling the feature maps at all convolutional layer channels (See Figure).
+The learned image is iteratively updated in such a way that its texture descriptor (called the "global average pooling (GAP) vector" $$z$$) approaches that of the target image's texture descriptor, $$a$$.
+The GAP vectors are computed by sending an image through the FCN and individually pooling the feature maps at all convolutional layer channels (See Figure GAP).
 After image learning, when fed into the FCN, Z should activate the network's filters in a similar way as A.

-I'll first cover the dataset and training process for step 1, and then explain the texture extraction algorithm.
+In the next sections I'll first cover the dataset and training process for step 1, and then explain the texture extraction algorithm.

 # Dataset
  I constructed the training data from 148 macro photos of lichen that I had taken while travelling across the United states (mostly Arizona and Washington).
 In order to focus on textures, each training image was partitioned into some number of non-overlapping square sub-images with sizes ranging from ~300x300 to ~600x600.
 During training all were resized to 512x512x3 pixel patches, for a total of 4323 patches (1.92GB).
 I did not use any data augmentation but rotating by multiples of $$90^\circ$$ would be reasonable for these type of images.
 Screenshots of the patches are below.